 Yet that FOMC influenced selloff vigorously tested the proposition of this remaining a 'risk-on' psychology into lower supports, and it survived.
-That was substantially reinforced by both the subsequent Chair Powell pandemic response testimony, and (as noted) the more mixed yet still positive nature of recent economic releases.
-It will not be interesting to see if the US EQUITIES into new all-time highs can restore any general 'risk-on' psychology, or a bifurcated trend psychology will continue on problems elsewhere.
+That was substantially reinforced by both the subsequent Chair Powell pandemic response testimony, which now continues into this week along with the more mixed yet still positive nature of recent economic releases.
+It will now be interesting to see if the US EQUITIES into new all-time highs can restore any general 'risk-on' psychology, or the bifurcated trend psychology will continue on problems elsewhere.

-The FRONT MONTH T-NOTE FUTURE slipped back below previously violated 139-20/-24 heavy congestion from the previous four months in early October (as apparent on the weekly chart through Friday, July 2nd https://bit.ly/3ysqBub.)
+The FRONT MONTH T-NOTE FUTURE slipped back below previously violated 139-20/-24 heavy congestion from the previous four months in early October (as apparent on the weekly chart through Friday https://bit.ly/3i8BvPk.)
 However, the NEGATED DOWN Closing Price Reversal top from early March was in the 138-16/-00 range not revisited until recent trading.
 While the key weekly Moving Averages are still in the mid 139-00 area, only the failure back below that 138-16/-00 range reinstated the downside momentum.